 Here I’ll talk about three components that are important to enabling students in the beginning of a learning process.

--A clear idea of the freedom and structures that they have, and what the boundaries are
+-A clear outline of the freedom and structures that they have, and what the boundaries are

 -A set of tools to accomplish the given task